Icinga/icinga2/doc/9-object-types.md

   DbCatProgramStatus   | Program status data    | Icinga Web 2
   DbCatRetention       | Retention data         | Icinga Web 2
   DbCatStateHistory    | Historical state data  | Icinga Web 2

+The default value for `categories` includes everything required by Icinga Web 2 in the table above.

 In addition to the category flags listed above the `DbCatEverything` flag may be used as a shortcut for listing all flags.